Aymkdn/html-to-pdfmake/README.md

 ### Customize style

-Each converted element will have an associated style-class called `html-TAGNAME`.
+Each converted element will have an associated style-class called `html-tagname`.

-For example, if you want all **STRONG** tags to be highlighted with a yellow backgroud you can use `html-strong` in the `styles` definition:
+For example, if you want all &lt;STRONG&gt; tags to be highlighted with a yellow backgroud you can use `html-strong` in the `styles` definition:

 ```javascript
 var html = htmlToPdfMake(`